Shift-Computing/sphinxcontrib-gitinclude/README.rst

    pip install sphinxcontrib-gitinclude

-The extension requires Sphinx 3.7.0 and Python 3 (Python 3.7+ is tested) at least.
+The extension requires Sphinx 3.7.0 or later and Python 3.7 or later.

 Usage
 =====